-- (a) An employer may apply to the Commission for exemption from all or any of the provisions of clause 5.5 in the following circumstances: - (i) Incapacity to pay the costs associated with its implementation; or - (ii) Any special or compelling circumstances peculiar to the business of the employer. - (b) Clause 5.5 shall not apply to employees of the State of Queensland where the Government Officers Superannuation Scheme (Gosuper) is mandatory for eligible employees of the State of Queensland and other instrumentalities in accordance with the Superannuation (Government and other Employees) Act 1988.
+- (a) An employer may apply to the Commission for exemption from all or any of the provisions of clause 5.5 in the following circumstances: - (i) Incapacity to pay the costs associated with its implementation; or - (ii) Any special or compelling circumstances peculiar to the business of the employer. - (b) Clause 5.5 shall not apply to Crown employees where the Queensland Government superannuation scheme (QSuper) is mandatory for eligible employees of the Crown and other instrumentalities in accordance with the Superannuation (Government and other employees) Act 1988.